-Over the last few years, we have experienced emergencies which have affected us on a larger scale such as Ice Storm ’98, S.A.R.S., Blackout ’03, Influenza, and most recently the global COVID-19 pandemic.
+Over the last few years, we have experienced emergencies which have affected us on a larger scale such as the Ice Storm ’98, S.A.R.S., Blackout ’03, Influenza, and most recently the global COVID-19 pandemic.

 When incidents such as those mentioned occur, the Mayor in conjunction with the Community Control Group can implement our municipality’s emergency response plan and may also declare a state of emergency.

 The Community Control Group consists of municipal officials who unite to ensure that an appropriate response to an emergency is controlled and properly co-ordinated through the allocation of human and physical resources.

 On occasion, a situation may occur which taxes the available resources of a municipality.
 In light of this, mutual aid agreements between neighbouring municipalities have been established in order to overcome any difficulties.